 Check if the name’s available, and if so, for how much

-Like user names for websites, all of the most popular ones have long since been taken.
-Even some minor or less obvious names might be unavailable, or only available at an inflated price.
+Like user names, all the popular or obvious domain names were grabbed years ago.
+Even less obvious names are either unavailable or only at a steep price.
 For instance, domain registrar Hover.com (which is what I use) says it costs $3,550 to register my full name as a .com URL.

 Make sure the domain name is appropriate, easy to remember, and easy to spell